The TeV Dawn of SUSY Models - Consequences for Flavour and CP: Introduction

 In light of this TeV dawn, it is timely to re-examine the flavour and the CP violation issues and quantify the associated fine-tuning together with the one arising from electroweak symmetry breaking.
 This is what we would like to achieve in this note.\footnote{Our results were first outlined in the talk \cite{talk1}.
-In the same spirit a similar approach has also been used in the very recent paper~\cite{feng} to avoid potential CP issues in gauge mediation.} For models with an a priori anarchic flavour structure, flavour constraints require a large amount of fine-tuning when the superpartner masses are low, but when the masses are higher, these constraints are ameliorated due to decoupling.
+In the same spirit a similar approach has also been used in the very recent paper~\cite{feng} to avoid potential CP issues in gauge mediation.
+A high SUSY breaking scale in gauge mediation may also be conducive to addressing dark matter~\cite{feng,okada}.} For models with an a priori anarchic flavour structure, flavour constraints require a large amount of fine-tuning when the superpartner masses are low, but when the masses are higher, these constraints are ameliorated due to decoupling.
 A similar behavior can be found for constraints on CP violation.
 On the other hand, electroweak symmetry breaking prefers small values of the superpartner masses.
 We find that the combined fine-tuning is minimal in an intermediate region around a few TeV.
 Theoretically this suggests that the conceptually simplest models of gravity mediation without flavour/CP structure should be re-considered.
 Experimentally, the preference for TeV-scale masses still preserves a hope of finding observable effects in direct searches of supersymmetry, but importantly also in flavour and CP violation measurements.

+Since both flavour and electroweak symmetry breaking are most directly influenced by the sfermions, the preference for the TeV scale is most direct for their masses.
+For this reason, in this paper we will predominantly concentrate on sfermion masses.
+What about gaugino masses?
+There are two options.
+Without any specific model building or symmetry assumptions one would expect that gauginos have masses of the same order as sfermions and hence our sfermion-mass-based analysis below is unaffected.
+An alternative theoretical option is to arrange for the gauginos to be protected by a symmetry, e.g. R-symmetry, which allows them to have naturally smaller masses than scalars.
+In this case one could perform a similar additional analysis for observables directly influenced by the gaugino masses.
+For completeness we will briefly discuss two gaugino-sensitive observables in the last section before the conclusions.

+While the detailed analysis of the combined fine-tuning as a function of few (or all) of the soft SUSY parameters can be contemplated and is in principle achievable, it would go beyond the scope of this paper which aims to provide a simple analysis of combined fine-tunning effects in generic uncomplicated SUSY models.
+In particular, we do not consider neither the so-called natural SUSY models with $m_{\rm stop} \ll m_{\rm squark}$ nor the split SUSY models with $m_{\rm gaugino} \ll m_{\rm squark}$ so that we can retain a degree of simplicity and model-independence in our discussion.